Oral Sex - Questions and Answers

 Oral sex refers to oral (mouth and tongue) stimulation of the genitals.
-Fellatio is the Latin term for oral stimulation of the male genitals; cunnilingus is the Latin terms for oral stimulation of the female genitals.
+Fellatio is the Latin term for oral stimulation of the penis; cunnilingus is the Latin term for oral stimulation of the vulva.
 Some slang expressions for fellatio include: blowjob, sucking or giving head.
-Slang expressions for cunnilingus include: eating out, or going down on a woman.
+Slang expressions for cunnilingus include: eating out, or going down.

 Anilingus, which refers to kissing, sucking, licking, and/or tonguing the anal opening with the lips and/or tongue, is known as "rimming" or anal oral sex.

-The male sex organ, the penis, is most sensitive at the top, or head, including the frenulum, the underside of the penis where the head meets the shaft.
-A person can perform oral sex by sucking, licking or kissing the penis and scrotum.
+The penis is most sensitive at the top, or head, including the frenulum, the underside of the penis where the head meets the shaft.
+A person can perform oral sex by sucking, licking, or kissing the penis and scrotum.

-The part of the female sexual anatomy that is stimulated during oral sex is called the clitoris.
-It’s a small, round lump of tissue, about the size of a button, just above the urethral opening, that’s highly sensitive to touch because of a large supply of nerve endings.
+The part of the vulva that is frequently stimulated during oral sex is called the clitoris.
+It’s a small, round lump of tissue about the size of a button, just above the urethral opening, and is highly sensitive to touch because of a large supply of nerve endings.
 The clitoral glans is covered by a hood.
-Women may prefer to be touched on the hood, which partly covers the clitoris, since the clitoris is highly sensitive to the touch.
+Individuals may prefer to be touched on the hood, which partly covers the clitoris, since the clitoris is highly sensitive to the touch.
 The clitoris extends to an unseen shaft about 1” long.